 Some studies estimate that about half of all individuals who suffer from a mental disorder will also experience a substance abuse disorder, and vice versa.

 “Almost everybody that’s getting into recovery and in early recovery has a co-occurring disorder.
 It’s close to 100 percent,” says Dr. Mayer.
-“So the trick is to know what’s going to get better, how to get it better, and when it urgently needs to be addressed.”
+“So the trick is to know [as a mental health professional] what’s going to get better, how to get it better, and when it urgently needs to be addressed.”

 For many who go on to abstain from drugs or alcohol, sobriety eliminates or dramatically reduces the co-occurring mental health issue.